stephendickens1/stephen-python-projects/README.md

 Once it's finished, you should be able to download the different reports generated.
 You can find these under `CI/CD` -> `Pipelines` -> `Artifacts` (the three dots on the right from the pipeline row that just run).

-The different SAST-related reports should contain security concerns that have been found by the tool.
+:interrobang: The different SAST-related reports should contain security concerns that have been found by the tool.
 Have a look at them and discuss in your teams:
 - Are these security risks real vulnerabilities within our application?
 - What could we do to mitigate the problem(s)?